-Establishment of the Disaster Management Authority and the Disaster Management Act has created a new direction about disaster management in the country by creating a scientific structure of it.
-It has always been learning something from being able to face natural and man-made disasters coming in Gujarat in functional form.
+The establishment of the Disaster Management Authority and the Disaster Management Act has created a new direction for disaster management in the country by creating a scientific structure of it.
+It has always been learning something from facing natural and man-made disasters coming in Gujarat in functional form.

 It is necessary to have timely and constructive planning to reduce the impact of disaster.
 The Gujarat State Disaster Management Authority in Surat district has implemented the Disaster Risk Management program.
-Under which, preparation of plans at various, first aid, search & rescue, housing construction, alert and communication skills, etc. have been undertaken by the Disaster Management Cell in the district in order to increase public awareness and their capacity building.
+Under which preparation of plans at various levels, first aid, search & rescue, housing construction, alert and communication skills, etc., have been undertaken by the Disaster Management Cell in the district in order to increase public awareness and capacity building.

-Emergency Operation Center at Surat and additional minor vehicles provided by the state government can be useful for immediate response at the time of disaster.
-The complete information of district, resources, resource inventory that are integrated in this district disaster management plan will be useful to the administration for responding at the time of disaster.
-This plan will be helpful and give guidance on district level for information regarding disaster.
+The emergency Operation Center at Surat and additional minor vehicles provided by the state government can be useful for immediate response during a disaster.
+The complete information of the district, resources, and resource inventory that are integrated into this district disaster management plan will be useful to the administration for responding at the time of disaster.
+This plan will be helpful and give guidance on the district level for information regarding disaster.
 As a result, the damage caused by disaster can be properly reduced or removed.

-In order to prepare the plan, timely information is taken; thanks to the active efforts of the District executives and Disaster Management Committee Authorities, Surat for cooperation.
+In order to prepare the plan, timely information is taken, thanks to the active efforts of the District executives and Disaster Management Committee Authorities, Surat, for cooperation.

-For the purpose of checking the proposed district disaster response plan and making the plan more effective, yearly two times mock drills are conducted.
+To check the proposed district disaster response plan and make the plan more effective, yearly a few mock drills are conducted.
 Also, the plan is updated periodically.
-This integrated booklet will be useful to all affiliates and your cooperation and suggestions are welcome to provide more efficient services.
+This integrated booklet will be helpful to all affiliates, and your cooperation and suggestions are welcome to provide more efficient services.